shipit-team/shipit_api/README.md

 ## Getting Started

-ShipitAPI has the next methods to use API's Shipit:
+ShipitAPI gem has the next methods to use API's Shipit:

 1. Commune: Get communes by: all, id or name
 2. Quotation: Get prices from our calculator